Cy Pres Awards – Consumer Privacy

 EPIC was founded in 1994 to focus public attention on emerging privacy and civil liberties issues.
 Today, EPIC is one of the leading consumer privacy organizations in the country.
-EPIC is a 501(c)(3) nonprofit, incorporated in Washington, DC., and receives no funding from private companies.
+EPIC is a 501(c)(3) nonprofit, incorporated in Washington, DC, and receives no funding from private companies.
 EPIC directs 88% of revenue to program activity, a top-tier standard for non-profit management.
-EPIC has received top rankings from Guidestar ("Gold") and Charity Navigator ("Four Star") for transparency and accountability.
-Our website "epic.org" is one of the top-ranked web sites for a search on the term "privacy."
+EPIC has received top rankings from Guidestar (“Gold”) and Charity Navigator (“Four Star”) for transparency and accountability.
 We routinely advocate for consumers and we have worked since our founding to establish new measures to protect consumer privacy.

 Courts have approved EPIC as a cy pres recipient in many consumer privacy cases, including:

 - Desai v.
 ADT Security Services

 - Jay Clogg Realty Group, Inc. v.
 Burger King Corporation

 - Kensington Physical Therapy, Inc. v.
 Jackson Therapy Partners, LLC